-This Compensation Discussion and Analysis provides information regarding the 2021 compensation program for our principal executive officer, principal financial officer and three other most highly compensated executive officers.
-For 2021, these individuals were:
+This Compensation Discussion and Analysis (CD&A) provides information regarding the 2022 compensation program for our principal executive officer, principal financial officer and two other most highly compensated executive officers.
+We had no other executive officers during 2022.
+For 2022, these individuals were:

-- .
-G. Tyson Tuttle, who served as our Chief Executive Officer until his resignation at the end of 2021 - R. Matthew Johnson, our current President and Chief Executive Officer, who served as our Senior Vice President and General Manager of IoT until April 2021 and as our President for the remainder of 2021 - John Hollister, our Senior Vice President and Chief Financial Officer ("CFO") - Brandon Tolany, our Senior Vice President of Worldwide Sales - Sandeep Kumar, our Senior Vice President of Worldwide Operations
+- R. Matthew Johnson, our President and Chief Executive Officer ("CEO") - · John Hollister, our Senior Vice President and Chief Financial Officer ("CFO") - · Brandon Tolany, our Senior Vice President of Worldwide Sales, Marketing & Applications - · Sandeep Kumar, our Senior Vice President of Worldwide Operations